 How much funding can I apply for?

-Funding is limited to a maximum of £25,000 in the first instance unless exceptional circumstances can be demonstrated to relax this limit.
-Where appropriate (e.g. where findings from initial work demonstrate a clear need), additional funding can be applied for with an absolute maximum for a R&D programme being £50,000.
+For funding that directly answers one or more of the three call themes, funding is limited to a maximum of £25,000 in the first instance unless exceptional circumstances can be demonstrated, with additional funding available up to a total of £50,000 if appropriate (e.g. where findings from initial work demonstrate a clear need).

 There are a small number of Terms & Conditions for successful applicants.